Iron-Rich Foods For Babies and Toddlers

 What happens if babies and toddlers don’t get enough iron?

-Iron deficiency is the most common nutritional deficiency in the world, affecting about 25% of people globally, particularly women and children.
+Iron deficiency is the most common nutritional deficiency in the world, particularly in young children.

-The combination of high iron requirements and only very small stomachs, along with other potential issues such as fussy eating means that eating enough iron can be difficult for babies and toddlers.
+The combination of high iron requirements and very small stomachs, along with other potential issues such as picky eating, means that eating enough iron can be difficult for young children.

 Iron deficiency symptoms in children include: